Trip Trailer . . .

 I signed up for a tour with Global Expeditions Club; the trip included swimming in a geothermal pool, walking on glaciers, stopping by the waterfall of Gullfoss, watching geysers spouting their steam, and visiting a volcanic national park.

-In these times when our presidential candidates spew talk of cruel austerity measures, racial hatred and stigmatizing remarks, it is refreshing to consider that a nation, in this case Iceland, can thrive and flourish with deep commitments and respect of their fellow citizens.
+In these times when our presidential candidates spew talk of cruel austerity measures, racial hatred, and stigmatizing remarks, it is refreshing to consider that a nation, in this case, Iceland, can thrive and flourish with deep commitments and respect of its fellow citizens.

 - The Pirate Party, an international movement for Internet and data freedom, is now the biggest political party.